-If Conda isn't calling the correct Python version after you have activated an environment, it's often due to misconfiguration or environment path issues.
-Here's why it happens and how to fix it:
+If Conda not using Correct Python version after you have activated an environment, it’s often due to misconfiguration or environment path issues.
+Here’s why it happens and how to fix it:

 Common Causes and Fixes